 RetroRoom has some awesomely-named mixed drinks, like the Luv Shack, Karma Karmel Chameleon, It’s Reigning Men, and Spyce Up Your Life.

 Hunters Nightclub has been one of the top gay Palm Springs clubs for some time now.
 They also have go-go boys and drag shows on occasion.

 Having a diverse crowd that doesn’t conform to a particular stereotype can be a good thing.
-It does live up to its name as a place to just chill out.
-This place seemed better for grabbing a casual drink with acquaintances, rather than having a crazy wild party night.
+It lived up to its name as a place to just chill out.
+At first, I thought this place seemed better for grabbing a casual drink with acquaintances, rather than having a crazy wild party night.